113ll3/Ibmclouddocscli/idt/commands.md

 ## compound commands
 {: #compound}

-You can run multiple commands in one command line statement by separating the IDT commands with the `/` delimeter.
+You can run multiple commands in one command line statement by separating the {{site.data.keyword.Bluemix_notm}} developer tools commands with the `/` delimeter.
 Additional command line flags can be specified after you specify the compound commands.
 The following commands are examples of how you can use compound commands:

 ```
 ibmcloud dev build/run